 3 Kensington Court, W8 5DL

 Beat the crowd and head to Corinthia London’s secret garden dining area.
-Hidden inside the hotel the garden is decked out with Mediterranean delights crafted by André Garrett and refreshing cocktails to fuel you through the summer heat.
+Hidden inside the hotel the garden is decked out with Mediterranean delights crafted by André Garrett and refreshing cocktails to fuel you through the autumn.

 The menu is abrim with Med favourites, from Spatchcock Poussin to Grilled & Marinated Squid.